 Virus Elimination from Grape Selections Using Tissue Culture: by Susan T. Sim; Foundation Plant Services Grape Program Newsletter, November 2006

-Grosse Arvine is not the only native grape Olivier fusses over.
+Grosse Arvine is not the only native grape Olivier fusses with.
 He’s one of a handful of producers to work with the rare red variety Durize (Rouge de Fully).
 Among the other native whites he’s handy with are Humagne Blanche, Rèze and Petite Arvine.
 Among the transplants he makes a concentrated and finely scented Syrah and a tangy, old-vines Gamay.
 Most interesting perhaps are two assemblages: one red and one white.
 The white, ARH, is a mix of Petite Arvine, Humagne Blanche and Rèze.
 The red, known as Chimère, is a blend of Syrah, Gamay and Durize.
 Both punch above their weight and reveal the deft hand of their maker.

 Olivier is a devout non-interventionist currently working organically but on his way to biodynamic conversion.
-He goes against the prevailing Valais wisdom by patiently waiting for the secondary fermentation of his whites, which he achieves without any loss of freshness.
-All of his wines offer extraordinary freshness, finesse and fine aromatics.
+He goes against the prevailing Valais wisdom by patiently waiting for the malolactic fermentation of his whites, which he achieves without any loss of freshness.
+All of his wines offer extraordinary finesse and fine aromatics.
 I look forward to seeing how well they age.
 And, by the way, quantities are limited with all of his offerings numbered in the hundreds of bottles.

 2017 Les Temps Passés (Valais): This cuvée is 80% Grosse Arvine, 10% Humagne Blanche and Rèze and 10% unidentified native.
 I did a double-take when I heard this but apparently this unidentified variety is co-planted with the others.
 Olivier’s friend, the grape geneticist José Vouillamoz, confirms that he has not yet identified the variety in question.